 Should I Sell the Engagement Ring?

-You’re not likely to get a good refund when you try to return a ring, but selling to an experienced buyer is different.
-A buyer isn’t looking just at the value of the ring itself, but also at the value of all the materials it’s comprised of, including the diamond.
+You’re not likely to get a good refund when you try to return a ring, but selling a used engagement ring to an experienced buyer is different.
+A buyer isn’t looking just at the value of the ring itself, but also at the value of all the materials it’s made of, including the diamond.

-Because of this, the right jewelry buyer can often offer you a better price than the refund you’d get if you tried to return it.
-A buyer can pay you what the ring is really worth, and they’re not bound to restrictive refund policies.
+Because of this, the best way to sell a used engagement ring is to the right jewelry buyer who can often offer you a better price than the refund you’d get if you tried to return it.
+A buyer can pay you what the engagement ring is really worth, and they’re not bound to restrictive refund policies.

 How a Buyer Evaluates a Ring